 Any more true bypass pedals may cause cable length issues, which we've discussed earlier.

 If you're running into signal degradation issues with your true bypass pedals, try using a dedicated buffer pedal at the beginning of the effects chain.
 The buffer will help adjust the load impedance seen by the guitar signal and reverse the damage done by any excess capacitance in the cable.

 The Fender Level Set Buffer is one example of a dedicated buffer pedal.

 The Fender Level Set Buffer is featured in My New Microphone's Top 5 Best Buffer Pedals For Guitar & Bass.

 Using buffered bypass pedals along with true bypass pedals will have a similar effect in maintaining signal integrity but will likely colour the tone of the guitar signal more than a dedication “clean” buffer pedal would.

 My personal approach is that I don't worry too much about whether pedals and true or buffered and focus more on what the effects can do for my sound.

 True Bypass Vs. Enhanced Bypass

 What in the world is enhanced bypass?
-Enhanced bypass is a trademarked circuit developed by the pedal manufacturer Fulltone and debuted in their WahFull wah pedal (link to check the price at Sweetwater).
+Enhanced bypass is a trademarked circuit developed by the pedal manufacturer Fulltone and debuted in their WahFull wah pedal.

 Enhanced bypass effectively combines the benefits of a true bypass circuit with a buffer circuit.
 When engaged, enhance bypass will maintain a clean buffer when the pedal is on or off.
-This makes for a more consistent sound by maintaining the buffer while still being able to bypass the main circuitry of the pedal when it is turned off.
+This makes for a more consistent sound by maintaining the buffer while still bypassing the pedal's main circuitry when it is turned off.